pact-im/api-doc/_includes/channels.md

 provider | true | Must be `whatsapp`

 <aside class="notice">
-After this operation you'll recieve QR-code webhook on company webhook_url.
-You need to scan this QR-code on mobile device.
+You will get QR-code webhook after this action.
+This QR-code must be scanned on mobile device to authorize Pact.im.
 If you can't do this - try to connect Whatsapp via our web interface.
 </aside>